-Update: On Monday, July 20th, we will be updating how keys are generated and displayed in your Settings.
-This change will mean it is no longer possible to view your API key in plain text.
+Update: On Monday, July 20th, we updated how keys are generated and displayed in your Settings.
+This change means it is no longer possible to view your API key in plain text.
 Any keys you already have will still function.
-If you need to copy your API key after July 20th, you will simply have to create a new key in the new UI.
+If you need to copy your API key, you will simply have to create a new key using the new API key management process.

 Sometimes you'll need an API key to integrate with other apps.